S-P-H-E/ETN-Platform/README.md

 # Empowering The Nation
-This is a project for the WIL module at Varisty College, it consists of a:
+This is a project for the WIL module at Varisty College, it is a monorepo consisting of a:
 - Mobile App (built using the Expo/React Native framework)
 - Website (built using the NextJS/React framework)